kioydiolabs/VKLEDTS/esp32_brownout/README.md

 # ESP32 Brownout

 ## Description
-This script, captures brownouts on the ESP32 power inputs/outputs, exports CSV data, plots it, and displays how low the voltage dropped.
+This script, captures brownouts on the ESP32 power inputs/outputs, and displays how low the voltage dropped.

 ## General Information
 ### Supported Instruments